Together, let’s put an end to deteriorating health

 • Verocytotoxin producing E. coli s0157 are emerging food borne pathogens worldwide.
 B. longumneutralizes this toxin.

-• The collective ability of the Original probiotic organisms to protect the frontline border of our GI tract membrane from the aggressive enterovirulent pathoges is accomplished via: the production of bactercins, creation of an acid barrier, stimulation of the cell mediated immune system and protective colonization of enterocytes.
+• The collective ability of the Original probiotic organisms to protect the frontline border of our GI tract membrane from the aggressive enterovirulent pathogens is accomplished via: the production of bactercins, creation of an acid barrier, stimulation of the cell mediated immune system and protective colonization of enterocytes.

 • The lactic acid bacterial strains in the Original Synbiotic Formula have demonstrated the ability to inhibit the formation of precancerous colon lesions.
 Numerous trials performed validate findings.